Matthews scores 2 in 3rd period, Maple Leafs beat Flyers 7-6

 Matthews got the tiebreaking goal with 5 minutes left, taking a one-handed pass from Nylander in front and burying it past Elliott.
 He then added his 34th of the season with 2:39 remaining off a rebound on a rush to put the Maple Leafs up 7-5.

+“The guys did a heck of a job for Freddie,” Maple Leafs coach Mike Babcock said.
+“Freddie’s done that for us a bunch.
+That’s just payback.”

-Muzzin completed his hat trick on a tip with 1:14 left for his 24th to pull the Flyers within one.
+James van Riemsdyk got his third of the night for his fourth career hat trick on a tip with 1:14 left for his 24th to pull the Flyers within one.
+However, Toronto held on as Andersen recovered from some questionable moments to rob Shayne Gostisbehere in the closing seconds.

+“The guys did a hell of a job,” said Andersen, who was pulled in consecutive losses for the first time in his career earlier this week.
+“It seems like everything’s going against me. … You’ve got to find a way to fight through it.”

+Gostisbehere and Radko Gudas each had a goal and an assist, and Jakub Voracek also scored for the Flyers.
+Claude Giroux had three assists, Nolan Patrick and Sean Couturier each had two and Brian Elliott had 44 saves.
+Philadelphia has lost two straight after a 6-1-1 stretch.

 Coming off consecutive brutal home-ice performances — Monday’s 6-2 loss to Tampa Bay Lightning and Wednesday’s 5-4 loss to Chicago Blackhawks, when they trailed 5-0 late in the second period before a late rally — the Leafs fell behind 5-2 on Friday before two goals from Muzzin set up Marincin’s tying score early in the third.